SAMK6/SAMK6/README.md

 - I’m interested in all things computer science and mathematics.
-- I’m currently studying towards a double major in computer science and mathematics at the university of Western Ontario.
+- Honours BSc graduate from the University of Western Ontario, with a double major in Computer Science and Mathematics.
 - How to reach me: sfeldm2@uwo.ca.

 <!---